 A d.i.y dog poop composter.
-No more plastic bags needed nor will your furry friend's waste end up at landfill.
+No more plastic bags are needed nor will your furry friend's waste end up at landfills.

 What you need